wadahiro/gitss/README.md

 ## About

-`GITSS` is full text source search for git repositories.
+`GITSS` is full text source search app for git repositories.
 This repository is heavily under development and unstable now.

 ## How to use